M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Using-VB.NET/index.md

 `start "Installing Vault Application" /D "$(TargetDir)" "MFVaultApplicationInstaller.exe" "Sample Vault"`

-<p class="note">"Sample Vault" should be replaced with the name of the vault you wish to test the application in.</p>
+"Sample Vault" should be replaced with the name of the vault you wish to test the application in.
+{:.note}

 ### Creating your first Vault Application Framework application

-<p class="note">We will create a class named VaultApplication.
-Please note that the class and assembly details must match those entered into the appdef.xml file.</p>
+We will create a class named VaultApplication.
+Please note that the class and assembly details must match those entered into the appdef.xml file.
+{:.note}

 #### Creating the Vault Application class